climbingryan/climbingryan/README.md

 Hi, I'm Kevin Simmons 👋
 </h1>

-## I'm Currently enrolled in a fullstack bootcamp at the University of Austin
+## I'm Currently enrolled in a fullstack bootcamp at the University of Texas at Austin

 - 🔭 I’m currently working on an application called Zookeepr